ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/DSLDecisionTree.md

 ### Additional parameters in the goto location

 Additional parameters can be set in 3 ways:
-1. static value -> this just adds the addiitonal paramas in the hash
+1. static value -> this just adds the additional params in the hash
 2. dynamic value (block without params) -> this executes on the block form object allowing the value to be set
 3. dynamic value (block with params) -> this passes the result of the `when` block into the `goto` block